Extinguishing the FIRE: environmental quenching of satellite galaxies around Milky Way-mass hosts in simulations: Results

 Ram pressure within a MW-mass halo should be sufficient to quench most satellites with $\Mstar\lesssim10^8\,\Msun$, as long as the host CGM is sufficiently clumpy \citep{Fillingham2016}.
 However, environmental preprocessing in a lower-mass group, prior to falling into a MW-mass halo, may also contribute to the quiescent population of MW satellites \citep{Li2008,Wetzel2013,Wetzel2015a,Deason2015}.
 In light of the environmental quenching of satellites around isolated LMC-mass galaxies from the FIRE-2 simulations \citep{Jahn2021}, we search for signs of group preprocessing in low-mass groups prior to infall into the MW-mass haloes in our simulations.

 We identify prior group associations of $z=0$ satellites using the merger tree of each simulation.
 The merger trees record when a halo passes within a more massive halo's radius ($R_{\rm 200m}$).
 If one of the satellites was within a halo more massive than itself prior to MW infall, we count it as being in a low-mass group.
-We find that 94 ($\approx40$ per cent) of our 240 satellites had such a prior group association.
+We find that 93 ($\approx40$ per cent) of our 240 satellites had such a prior group association.
 The fraction of satellites that were in low-mass groups is the same around the paired and isolated MW-mass hosts.
 These low-mass groups have a variety of histories; some of them stay bound within the MW halo and others separate before MW infall.

 Figure~\ref{fig:GP_qf} (left) shows the quiescent fraction of satellites, separating satellites by whether or not they were in a low-mass group.
-We stack satellites across all simulations to produce the lines in this figure, and the scatter indicates statistical uncertainty assuming that the data in each bin are drawn from a beta continuous random variable distribution.
 At $\Mstar=10^{8-9}\,\Msun$, satellites with prior hosts are more quiescent than those without prior hosts, though there are few satellites in this mass bin.
 Though the quiescent fraction of satellites with and without prior group associations is similar at $\Mstar<10^8\,\Msun$, it does not indicate where or when they quenched.
-In Figure~\ref{fig:GP_qf} (right), we also that show non-satellite galaxies ($1-2\,\mpc$ from the nearest MW-mass host) that have been in a low-mass group are more quiescent than centrals at $\Mstar=10^{6-8}\,\Msun$.
+The left panel of Figure~\ref{fig:GP_qf} includes one splashback/renegade galaxy in the `no prior group' sample that is a satellite of one paired MW-mass host and has orbited within the halo of the other MW-mass host in that simulation, but it has no prior low-mass group association.
+In Figure~\ref{fig:GP_qf} (right), we also show that non-satellite galaxies ($1-2\,\mpc$ from the nearest MW-mass host) that have been in a low-mass group are more quiescent than centrals at $\Mstar=10^{6-8}\,\Msun$.
+The right panel of Figure~\ref{fig:GP_qf} does not include any splashback galaxies of MW-mass hosts, as the centrals in the right panel have never been within the halo of \textit{any} more massive host and the non-satellites in low-mass groups have been selected to exclude hosts with halo masses $\Mtwohm<10^{12}\,\Msun$.
+However, the solid purple line may include splashback galaxies of low-mass hosts, as we do not require the low-mass group associations to persist to $z=0$.
 Our results for non-satellite galaxies signal that group preprocessing could significantly contribute to the quenching of MW satellites.